braunke/3weekProject/README.md

     both the front and the back squat.
 For example, on day one the sets is 1X10 at 60%.
 If your one rep max is 200lbs for the back squat, 60% of that would be 120 and you would lift that 10 times.
 </p>
-To run
- To run locally jsut need to set a local mongo conenction for the url.